yorkbill/get-support/faq.md

 Go to the [Support Center](/unifiedsupport/supportcenter){: external} in the console, and click **Create a case** from the Contact Support section.
 After your support case is created, you can follow its progress on the [Manage cases](/unifiedsupport/cases/manage){: external} page.
 For more information about creating a case, see [Creating support cases](/docs/get-support?topic=get-support-open-case).

+## What are my options for contacting {{site.data.keyword.cloud_notm}} Support?
+{: #contactsupport}
+{: faq}

+In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
+The options that are available to you depend on your support plan.
+For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

+To contact support, you can use the following methods:
+* If you have a valid Pay-As-You-Go or Subscription account, you can click **Live chat with support** to chat with a support engineer.
+* Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
+* Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
+Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.

 ## How do I escalate support cases?